 Step 3: After the authentication process has been completed successfully, the transaction is then approved or declined (depending on available costs in the customer’s bank account) as the issuing bank or card (Mastercard, VISA, Maestro, American Express) authenticates the transaction.

 Step 4: The bank sends the money through the payment gateway and the payment gateway sends the money to the merchant account.
 It can be sent in a few minutes or as long as 21 working days depending on the payment gateway.

 What to consider when choosing an ecommerce payment gateway

 These are the four main things to take into account when choosing a payment gateway:

-PayPal Pro is one of the best payment gateways and one of the most popular solutions both with customers and among online stores owners.
-PayPal has over 218 millions of consumer accounts and is used by more than 17 millions of merchants, which make it the biggest player in the game.
+PayPal Pro is one of the best payment gateways and one of the most popular solutions both with customers and among online store owners.
+PayPal has over 218 million of consumer accounts and is used by more than 17 million of merchants, which makes it the biggest player in the game.

 Their business version is known as PayPal Payments Pro.
 It enables merchants to accept credit cards including Amex and Visa, PayPal, and PayPal Credit.
 PayPal Pro accepts 26 leading currencies, and it is available to use on over 200 markets.
 It’s also a very appealing solution for small and medium enterprises since it requires no monthly fees and no contracts.

 PayPal is the most common request among our customers.
 Due to an easy install and setup, it’s our most popular solution.
 If you need to integrate PayPal into your store, let us know.

 Another payment solution provided by PayPal, Braintree is suitable for businesses of all sizes, from small shops to large enterprises.
 Braintree is a full-stack payment platform that makes it easy to accept payments in your app or on your ecommerce website.